 So if I’m going to hook up a new Internet connection, I’ll stick with DSL, thank you.
-Of course that does mean I’m within range of a DSL hub so I can get the signal and am willing to work through the process — puny compared to the bad, old days.
-And sine the more components, the more chance of something going wrong — I’ll use Ationtec’s GT784WN Wireless N ADSL Modem Router for three reasons: first it combines the DSL modem and router into one compact unit; second it doesn’t require any registration or contact with the ISP as part of the setup’ three because it won’t take much more than the time I’ll be talking about it here to finish doing everything.
+Of course, that does mean I’m within range of a DSL hub so I can get the signal and am willing to work through the process — puny compared to the bad, old days.
+And since the more components, the more chance of something going wrong — I’ll use Ationtec’s GT784WN Wireless N ADSL Modem Router for three reasons: first it combines the DSL modem and router into one compact unit; second it doesn’t require any registration or contact with the ISP as part of the setup’ three because it won’t take much more than the time I’ll be talking about it here to finish doing everything.

-I turn the GT784WN Wireless N ADSL Modem Router on and let the lights all go solid green — this takes about 4 minutes and most of the time spent is waiting on the DSL connection.
+I turn the GT784WN Wireless N ADSL WiFi Modem Router on and let the lights all go solid green — this takes about 4 minutes and most of the time spent is waiting on the DSL connection.
 I should add that if you don’t have the GT784WN Wireless N ADSL Modem Router’s power plug in an uninterruptible power supply, any glitch or outage that discontinues the AC to it will result in the GT784WN having to reboot.
-Since UPS devices cost under $100 if you’re getting a basic model not intended for heavy computer or home use — there’s really no excuse not to get one, especially since it’ll add surge and other electrical protection to whatever’s plugged into it.
+Since UPS devices cost under $100 if you’re getting a basic model not intended for a heavy computer or home use — there’s no excuse not to get one, especially since it’ll add surge and other electrical protection to whatever’s plugged into it.

 Okay, now the instructions say you do one thing if you have AT&T service and another if you don’t.
 I do, but we’ll go both ways.
 First, since I’ve AT&T I just need to get the web browser on the iMac sitting on the desk over to the following coordinates: 192.168.0.1.
 I “would” select AT&T and after a few screens wait for an auto configure to go into effect.
 This would take about 4 minutes.
-I “would” then follow a few more screens before finishing and then opening a new browser window — repeating the coordinates to get a quick start up screen.
+I “would” then follow a few more screens before finishing and then opening a new browser window — repeating the coordinates to get a quick start-up screen.
 Then I enter the name/password and finish the process and am all done.

 Now for those without AT&T, it’s a fairly similar process, only you’re entering most of the info by hand (the GT784WN Wireless N ADSL Modem Router still must have time to detect the DSL service that is in effect).

-Once this is done, you can now enter the GT784WN Wireless N ADSL Modem Router menu and make adjustments to how the wireless network operates, activate added security enhancements and the like (the GT784WN Wireless N ADSL Modem Router has a fully equipped firewall with all that you could ask for).
-As is obvious, all the devices (computer, mobile, otherwise) connected to the GT784WN Wireless N ADSL Modem Router must have the proper password and share the proper configurations in order to function.
-Those devices directly plugged into the GT784WN Wireless N ADSL Modem Router don’t heed a password — and in my case I didn’t make any changes that would require re-selecting a network/password on a mobile device.
-So it’s really a matter of seeing how well the GT784WN performs over time.
+Once this is done, you can now enter the GT784WN Wireless N ADSL Modem Router menu and make adjustments to how the wireless network operates, activate added security enhancements, and the like (the GT784WN Wireless N ADSL Modem Router has a fully equipped firewall with all that you could ask for).
+As is obvious, all the devices (computer, mobile, otherwise) connected to the GT784WN Wireless N ADSL Modem Router must have the proper password and share the proper configurations to function.
+Those devices directly plugged into the GT784WN Wireless N ADSL Modem Router don’t heed a password — and in my case, I didn’t make any changes that would require re-selecting a network/password on a mobile device.
+So it’s a matter of seeing how well the GT784WN performs over time.

 Pretty darned well as it turns out.
-I’ve had the GT784WN Wireless N ADSL Modem Router connected for over a 2 months and can’t see any area where it is preforming poorly in comparison to the network components I was using before.
+I’ve had the GT784WN Wireless N ADSL Modem Router connected for over 2 months and can’t see any area where it is performing poorly in comparison to the network components I was using before.
 Besides the physical amount of space I recovered by turning two components (modem, wireless router) into one, there’s also a savings (if small) for removing one AC plug from the equation.